Key Takeaways

 What is job costing in time tracking software?

 Job costing refers to the way labor hours are tied to specific jobs, projects, or tasks.
 Time tracking software that supports job costing captures hours by job code or location, so you can calculate the true labor cost of each project.
-This helps you understand profitability, compare actual vs estimated costs, and price future work more accurately.
+This helps you understand profitability, compare actual expenses vs. estimated costs, and price future work more accurately.

 Can time tracking software prevent time theft?